haruki-sugarsun/hacky-helper-crx/PRIVATE_MEMO.md

 - Use some webfont for emojis?
 - Make sure to generate keywords only for the generateKeywords function maybe by specifiying JSON output? -　Show the current LLMTasks status in the popup? e.g. number of the pending tasks, currently-running task etc.
+- Open the sidepanel from popup.
+- Hot key to trigger the sidepanel feature?
+- Keeping pinned tabs feature following the active window.
+Refer the old Hacky-Tab-Enhancer impl.